-This article describes general information about sharing and answers some questions about sharing rights and access, including:
+This article describes some general sharing concepts and answers some questions about sharing permissions and access, including:

 - Sharing concepts

 - Why can't I share an asset?

 - What affects my access to a shared asset?

 Note: An "asset" can be a dashboard, Klip, or data source.

 When you share a dashboard, you also share, and define the level of access for. the Klips on that dashboard.
 When you share a Klip, you also have the option of sharing the data source associated to that Klip.
 There could be times when you are able to share a primary asset (for example, a Klip) but unable to share all of its associated secondary assets (for example, all of the data sources associated to the Klip).